PopovEvgeniy/eugenegdk/readme.txt

 Features

- Minimum external dependencies: Only DirectX, OPENGL and standard Windows API libraries.
+ Minimum external dependencies: only DirectX, OPENGL and standard Windows API libraries.
  Don’t need to link main program with engine binary file.
 The engine is just source code files with all engine codes.
  Wide range of supported compilers.
  Two render back-end: hardware accelerated OPENGL and software emulated OPENGL.